manavjain99/oscar_buggy/CAPTAINS_LOG.md

 The unfinal mods looks something like ![this](sshots/gimbalModsWts.jpeg) and ![this](sshots/gimbalModsWtsBottomView.jpeg) and had to  dispose of its velcro strap and had to buy a new velcrow strips.

 Rnow Im trying testing the reeiver and the TX to see which channels should I use.

+Still a little shaky IDK what to do , ig i'll have to flash the firmware for a lower D value ?
+I guess so ...

+1st October 2020
+8.15 PM

+ Still busy balancing the gimbal , I  finally today changed the firmware and increased the damping constant of the pitch motor.

+My gimbals working fine , it seems working well, so NEXT STEPS ?
+INTEGRATE / PUT IT ALL TOGETHER !!
+S1.
+Check if my current setup is working correctly before moving ahead.
+1. If I can track the object on the Buggy Without any issues. ( Possibnle issues , insufficient power for both gimbal Rpi/FAN and the MCU !!!
+Soln , Get a bigger buck module or add 2 buck modulees in parallel. )
+Since I will need to buy 1 buck module anyway , I'm getting a bigger one.

+2. Do i need to integrate the radio inputs explicitly !!

+DO
+Test -> Validate -> Update -> Test ...
+and NOT
+Update -> Update -> Update -> Test -> ...